-"Affiliate" (or any derivative thereof), means, in relation to a Person, a Person who exercises Control over, is Controlled by or is under common Control with, such Person, provided that no member of the Group shall be considered to be the Affiliate of any shareholder of the Company.
+"Affiliate" (or any derivative thereof), means, in relation to a Person, a Person who exercises any shareholder of the Company.

-"Annual General Meeting" means the annual General Meeting of the Company held pursuant to section
+Control over, is Controlled by or is under common Control with, such Person, provided that no member of the Group shall be considered to be the Affiliate of the Law.

-125 of the Law.
+"Annual General Meeting" means the annual General Meeting of the Company held pursuant to section 125 of thereof in any currency.